SiaCashCoin/Frontend-Staking-V2/README.md

 Contact our team to add a new syrup/farm pool to our frontend!

-At SCC swawp https://siacashcoin.com/swap we now support all bsc network tokens listed at https://www.coingecko.com/ and https://coinmarketcap.com/ if you would like us to publish a new token that has yet to be listed send us a pull request or contact us on Telegram and we will add it for you!
+At SCC swap https://siacashcoin.com/swap we now support all bsc network tokens listed at https://www.coingecko.com/ and https://coinmarketcap.com/ if you would like us to publish a new token that has yet to be listed send us a pull request or contact us on Telegram and we will add it for you!